Kotlin/dokka/docs/topics/plugins/plugins_introduction.md

 }
 ```

 Alternatively, plugins can be configured via JSON.
-This way no additional dependencies are needed.
+With this method, no additional dependencies are needed.

 ```kotlin
 import org.jetbrains.dokka.gradle.DokkaTask